Whether you're interested in working in academia or other sectors, Careers and Placements can provide advice, information and guidance.

 Get advice from Careers and Placements

-Careers and Placements offer careers advice appointments specifically for postgraduate research students, bookable up to seven days in advance.
+Careers and Placements offer careers advice appointments specifically for postgraduate research students These can be use for careers advice and application/interview support.
 Find out about these and the other appointments available to you.
-Appointments can be booked online via Careers Gateway.
+Appointments can be booked online via Handshake.